ellysh/video-game-bots/BotsClassification/types-of-bots.md

 ## Summary

-This is a table that summarize the community and developers bots classification.
+This is a table that summarize the community and developers bots classification:

 [Image: types-of-bots.png]

 Each crossing of the row and column defines type of a bot application that uses respective methods of the data interception and data embedding.
 Community classification defined types of bots are placed into the corresponding cells.

-It will be useful to make approximate evaluation of effectiveness and development efforts of the each bot type in the table.
+You can see plus and minus signs in each cell.
+This means an approximate evaluation of two parameters combination for each bot type:

+1. How it is difficult to use this approach for bot developer?

+2. How is effective and reliable (error-free) the bot based on this approach?

+This is a description of the possible values:

+The **–** sing means that this combination of data interception and embedding methods requires unreasonable work effort.
+Effectiveness and reliability of result able to be achieved with less efforts with another approaches.

+The **+** sing means that this combination of methods allows you to achieve accurate and effective solution and requires reasonable work efforts.

+The **++** sign marks the combinations of methods that allow you to achieve the most effective or the simlest for implementation solutions.

+Now we can briefly explain the evaluation:

+1. **Network** packets analysis is one of the most difficult way to intercept the game data.
+You should realise a communication protocol between game client and game server.
+Obviously this is not any documentation regarding this protocol.
+All that a bot developer have is a game application binary and examples of the already interceped network packets in most cases.
+Moreover, network packets are encrypted often and sometimes you have not possibility to decrypt it correctly.
+On the other hand, this approach provides the most precise and complete data about state of the game object.
+Bots that are based on the network packets interception able to be most efficient thanks to this detailed data.

+2. **Memory** analysis is a second difficulty approach to intercept the game data.
+Game developers distribute their applications in binary codes that produced by compiler after processing the source code.
+You have not chance to get the exact source code of the application to investigate algorithms and data structures.
+Protection systems able to relocate and to encrypt the information regarding game objects in the application memory.
+Patching game application memory is quite dangerous method of embedding data because of possibility to crash the application.
+But this approach provides almost the same accurate game data as the network packets analyzing one.

+3. Capture of the **Output Device** data is one of the simplest approach of the data interception.
+But the result of this approach is not reliable.
+The  algorithms of image analysis wrong often in some cases for example.
+The evaluation of output devices data analysis depends well from the concrete game application.

+4. Embedding data with **Input Device** is a good way to avoid some types of the anti-cheat protection systems.
+But you need to buy a device itself and write an appropriate firmware for this.
+It is make sense to use this approach only in case of avoiding game application protection.
+The same results able to be achieved with embedding data on the OS level.

+5. Intercept data with **OS** able to be very universal and reliable method.

 TODO: Evaluate effectiveness of the each bot type